-Donald Trump’s Tweet About The World Cup & Vladimir Putin Is So Ironic
+Donald Trump's Tweet About The World Cup Went In A Very Ironic Direction

 Donald Trump has had... let's just call it an "interesting time" on the international stage of late.
 Between arguing with other NATO leaders and setting up a controversial meeting with Russian President Vladimir Putin, Trump has been upending expectations for international diplomacy.
 But there's one thing that should still be just friendly competition, and that's international sports tournaments — right?
 Well, Donald Trump's tweet about the World Cup and Putin is so ironic, and it's making the 2018 World Cup even more dramatic than it's already been.